DSpace/DSpace/CONTRIBUTING.md

 All working/interest groups are open to anyone to join and participate.
 A few key groups to be aware of include:

-* [DSpace 7 Working Group](https://wiki.lyrasis.org/display/DSPACE/DSpace+7+Working+Group) - This is the main (mostly volunteer) development team.
+* [DSpace Developer Team](https://wiki.lyrasis.org/display/DSPACE/Developer+Meetings) - This is the primary, volunteer development team.
 We meet weekly to review our current development [project board](https://github.com/orgs/DSpace/projects), assigning tickets and/or PRs.
+This is also were discussions of the next release or major issues occur.
+Anyone is welcome to attend.
 * [DSpace Community Advisory Team (DCAT)](https://wiki.lyrasis.org/display/cmtygp/DSpace+Community+Advisory+Team) - This is an interest group for repository managers/administrators.
 We meet monthly to discuss DSpace, share tips & provide feedback back to developers.
+Anyone is welcome to attend.